rajatkarahe/Take-Home-Assignment/test_task2/README.md

 # Ansible Nginx Setup

-This repository contains Ansible playbooks and configurations to set up an Nginx web server on multiple EC2 instances and display a custom "Hello World" page.
+This repository contains Ansible playbooks and configurations to set up a Nginx web server on multiple EC2 instances and display a custom "Hello World" page.

 ## Prerequisites

 1. **EC2 Instances**
-   - Create two EC2 instances with Ubuntu and ensure they are running. [allow inound traffic on port 80]
+   - Create two EC2 instances with Ubuntu and ensure they are running. [allow inbound traffic on port 80]
    - Attach a security group that allows inbound traffic on port 80 (HTTP).

 2. **SSH Key**